National Underground Railroad Freedom Center723 Votes Currently Open [Closes at 05:00 pm]

 This museum is not just an important part of the cultural heritage but is also a very important part of the social heritage of the city.
-It is basically a museum that depicts and focuses on the history of Underground Railroad but is also responsible in the social development of the city as well as the country.
-This museum was built for a second purpose of raising awareness of freedom, tolerance and liberty within the minds and hearts of all the citizens.
+It is basically a museum that depicts and focuses on the history of Underground Railroad but is also responsible for the social development of the city as well as the country.
+This museum was built for a second purpose of raising awareness of freedom, tolerance, and liberty within the minds and hearts of all the citizens.

 This was also the prime motive behind the establishment of this lovely museum after 10 long years of planning and arrangements.
 The museum is beautiful inside out and the main ingredient is the honest attitude behind its establishment.
-Among many of the exhibits in here, the main attraction is the 2 storey slave pen house.
+Among many of the exhibits here, the main attraction is the 2 storey slave pen house.
 This is also the only surviving in this category.
 This museum was directly transported from Kentucky and built again inside the museum.
 This is to show people how a slave jail used to be in earlier times.
 These were such where the slaves were imprisoned before being taken to be auctioned.

-National Underground Railroad Freedom Center Information
+National Underground Railroad Freedom Center Travel Tips

 - The further change in hours and event timings are notified in the official website of the museum.

 - Photography is not allowed in the museum.

 - There are many public events and interactive sessions organized frequently.